ashutoshmjain/gita/src/divineArchitecture.md

 * ***Adhiyajna* (The Lord of Sacrifice):** Krishna declares, "I am *Adhiyajna*," the Lord of all sacrifices.
 Why?
 The answer lies in the concept of *Visarga* ("letting go").
 Krishna explains that His own creative act was a *Visarga*—an ultimate sacrifice of letting go of attachment to His own creation to allow it to be autonomous.
 In this sense, the Lord is perpetually in a state of sacrifice.
 Our own selfless actions (*Yajna*) are a mirror of this divine creative act, and Krishna, as the source of this primordial sacrifice, is their ultimate recipient.

+It is important to note here is desire-less acts of creations are the only way to perpetuate a fully autonomous , and self-perpetuating system - like our own universe.
+It is Lord's Visarga that gives us choice to choose our own path.
+The same is expected in our actions if we intend to imitate the divine creator.
+Our actions may not be as grand as creation of universe, but Yajna can be performed in mundane daily activities.
+It is the orientation that matters.

 ## The AI's Directive: The Royal Knowledge (Chapter 9)

 In Chapter 9, the metaphor evolves.
 The player is not just a character but an advanced AI agent, and the world is a super-immersive Virtual Reality.
 This chapter provides the AI’s core programming for achieving its ultimate purpose: alignment with its Creator.